912099115521487

 Learning through Loss

-The Kita Center’s Navigating Grief in the Class program helps educators, caregivers, and anyone who supports youth respond to loss with compassion and steadiness.
+The Kita Center’s Navigating Grief in the Classroom workshop helps educators, caregivers, and anyone who supports youth respond to loss with compassion and steadiness.
 Through practical, adaptable tools rooted in dignity and emotional literacy, it fosters safe spaces where students feel seen, heard, and valued.

 WHY THIS WORK MATTERS